pmo73/IteratorTools/README.md

 The for loop uses so called `ZipIterator`s which point to tuples which in turn contain references to the container elements.
 Therefore, no copying occurs and manipulation of the container elements is possible.
-Observe that the structured binding captures by value (since the values are themselves references).
+Observe that the structured binding captures by value (since the references are themselves references).

 If you want to prohibit manipulation, you can use `const_zip`
 ```c++